 Amundi is in favour of the existence of variable (at risk) compensation, exclusively rewarding success, including a zero payment assumption in the event of significant underperformance.
-These mechanisms must include minimum and maximum limits for variable compensation levels and be based on clearly defined performance criteria.
+These mechanisms must include minimum and maximum limits for variable compensation levels and be based on clearly defined performance criteria (including ESG KPIs).